xwmx/nb/README.md

 # [1] 20200101000000.md
 ```

-`notes` lists notes with each id and filename.
+Notes are listed with each id and filename.
 If the note file has a
 Markdown title on the first line (e.g., `# Example Title`) , the
 title will be displayed instead of the filename: